tuxfuxch/yarc/README.md

 WARNING: This Addon may contain content illegal in your country (example: flag of Tibet is illegal China)

+NOTE: after an update of the addon, clearing your browser cache might be needed for new translations

 ###Key Features (what might be better than in other solutions)

   * GUI is optimized for smart phones